 The changes in marijuana laws for both medicinal and recreational use are yet another reason to hire a third-party administrator like US Drug Test Centers to manage your driver drug and alcohol tests.
 The lines have been blurred, and complying with state and federal laws isn’t always clear-cut.

 To DOT, safety is the top priority, and they insist that employees of DOT-compliant companies be 100% drug- and alcohol-free.
 We will make sure your company, its employees, and your driver drug and alcohol testing program stay in compliance at all times to ensure the safest environment possible — free of substance abuse — so you can focus on your business.

-FMCSA Drug & Alcohol Testing
+FMCSA Drug and Alcohol Testing

 FAA Drug and Alcohol Testing

 Starting an FAA drug and alcohol testing program is not an easy task.
-US Drug Test Centers can provide expert assistance to get you started and can implement the required components of the drug and alcohol testing program for you, the employer.
-It is not just airlines that must implement the FAA required drug and alcohol testing regulations.
-The Federal Aviation Administration's (FAA's) drug and alcohol testing regulations (14 CFR part 120) require any part 119 certificate holder that is authorized to operate under parts 121 and/or 135 to ensure that any person who performs safety-sensitive functions (e.g., maintenance or preventive maintenance), directly or by contract (including by subcontract at any tier), is subject to drug and alcohol testing.
+US Drug Test Centers can provide expert assistance to get you started and will implement the required components of the drug and alcohol testing program for you, the employer.
+It's not just airlines that must implement the FAA required drug and alcohol testing regulations.
+The Federal Aviation Administration's drug and alcohol testing regulations (14 CFR part 120) require any part 119 certificate holder that is authorized to operate under parts 121 and/or 135 to ensure that any person who performs safety-sensitive functions (e.g., maintenance or preventive maintenance), directly or by contract (including by subcontract at any tier), is subject to drug and alcohol testing.

 FTA Drug and Alcohol Testing